Huawei: Etymology

-The company had considered changing the name in English out of concern that non-Chinese people may find it hard to pronounce, but decided to keep the name, and launched a name recognition campaign instead to encourage a pronunciation closer to "Wah-Way" using the words "Wow Way".
+The company had considered changing the name in English out of concern that non-Chinese people may find it hard to pronounce, but decided to keep the name, and launched a brand recognition campaign instead to encourage a pronunciation closer to "Wah-Way" using the words "Wow Way".
+Ren stated, "We will not change the name of our brand and will teach foreigners how to pronounce it.
+We have to make sure they do not pronounce it like 'Hawaii'."

 History

 Early years

-During the 1980s, the Chinese government tried to modernize the country's underdeveloped telecommunications infrastructure.
-A core component of the telecommunications network was telephone exchange switches, and in the late 1980s, several Chinese research groups endeavoured to acquire and develop the technology, usually through joint ventures with foreign companies.
+In the 1980s, the Chinese Communist Party (CCP) and the Chinese government endeavored to overhaul the nation's underdeveloped telecommunications infrastructure.
+A core component of the telecommunications network was telephone exchange switches, and in the late 1980s, several Chinese research groups endeavored to acquire and develop the technology, usually through joint ventures with foreign companies.

 Ren Zhengfei, a former deputy director of the People's Liberation Army engineering corps, founded Huawei in 1987 in Shenzhen.
-The company reports that it had RMB 21,000 (about $5,000 at the time) in registered capital from Ren Zhengfei and five other investors at the time of its founding where each contributed RMB 3,500.
+The company reports that it had RMB 21,000 (about $5,000 at the time) in registered capital from Ren Zhengfei and five other investors at the time of its founding, when each contributed RMB 3,500.
 These five initial investors gradually withdrew their investments in Huawei.
 The Wall Street Journal has suggested, however, that Huawei received approximately "$46 billion in loans and other support, coupled with $25 billion in tax cuts" since the Chinese government had a vested interest in fostering a company to compete against Apple and Samsung.

-Ren sought to reverse engineer and steal foreign technologies with local researchers.
+Ren sought to reverse engineer foreign technologies with local researchers.
 China borrowed liberally from Qualcomm and other industry leaders (PBX as an example) in order to enter the market.
-At a time when all of China's telecommunications technology was imported from abroad, Ren hoped to build a domestic Chinese telecommunication company that could compete with, and ultimately replace, foreign competitors.
+At a time when all of China's telecommunications technology was imported from abroad, Ren hoped to build a domestic Chinese telecommunications company that could compete with, and ultimately replace, foreign competitors.

 During its first several years the company's business model consisted mainly of reselling private branch exchange (PBX) switches imported from Hong Kong.
 Meanwhile, it was reverse-engineering imported switches and investing heavily in research and development to manufacture its own technologies.
-By 1990 the company had approximately 600 R&D staff and began its own independent commercialization of PBX switches targeting hotels and small enterprises.
+By 1990 the company had approximately 600 employees in research and development (R&D) and began its own independent commercialization of PBX switches targeting hotels and small enterprises.